It was bound to happen, but several people have reported mistakes.

 My explanation of Escort to Leicester is slightly unclear.
 After the right hand turn it should flow into a hey passing right with the person you just turned.

 In The Lighted Sconce I should have said that in A1 both couples swing in place (needing a lot of space up and down the hall) and finish the swing in original places facing up and down ready for the circle.
+Alternatively you could swing on the side (using less space up and down the hall) and only circle three quarters before the twos arching (which doesn't fit the music so well).

 In the PAT testing section I said that a plug-cum-transformer doesn't need "testing"; of course I meant that it doesn't need testing with a fancy testing machine.
 Obviously it needs "testing" in the sense of looking it over for a broken case with interesting bits of bare metal creeping out.
 But you wouldn't be using something in that state anyway would you?